tisztamo/Junior/prompt.md

 Fix the following issue!

-Increase font of the task list input.
+Increase font of the task list input and make its label the same size.